IBM/cpdctl/README_command_reference.md

 `--cpd-scope` (string)
 :    CPD space or project scope, e.g. 'cpd://default-profile/spaces/7bccdda4-9752-4f37-868e-891de6c48135'

+`--job` (string)
+:    Job name.
+This option is mutually exclusive with '--job-id'.

 `--job-id` (string)
 :    The ID of the job to use.
 Each job has a unique ID.
+This option is mutually exclusive with '--job'.

+`--project` (string)
+:    Project name.
+This option is mutually exclusive with '--project-id'.

 `--project-id` (string)
 :    The ID of the project to use. project-id or space-id is required.
+This option is mutually exclusive with '--project'.

+`--run` (string)
+:    Job run name.
+This option is mutually exclusive with '--run-id'.

 `--run-id` (string)
 :    The ID of the job run.
+This option is mutually exclusive with '--run'.

+`--space` (string)
+:    Deployment space name.
+This option is mutually exclusive with '--space-id'.

 `--space-id` (string)
 :    The ID of the space to use. project-id or space-id is required.
+This option is mutually exclusive with '--space'.

 <a id='job_run_download-results'></a>
 ## &#8226; job run download-results